Hurricane Lee takes northward turn before targeting Maine, Canadian Maritimes

 Winds will be strong enough to trigger widespread power outages in eastern Massachusetts and coastal areas of New Hampshire, Maine and New Brunswick as well as much of Nova Scotia and Prince Edward Island.
 More sporadic power outages are possible as far inland as central New England and northern Maine.

 Gusts can reach between 60 and 80 mph across a broad zone that will extend from central and coastal Maine eastward through much of New Brunswick, Nova Scotia and Prince Edward Island to much of the Gulf of St. Lawrence.
-Gusts between 80 and 100 mph are most likely in the vicinity of the Bay of Fundy to the southern coast of Nova Scotia.
+Gusts between 80 and 90 mph with an AccuWeather Local StormMax™ of 100 mph are most likely in the vicinity of the Bay of Fundy to the southern coast of Nova Scotia.

 Lee's impact on US beaches and Bermuda